ArthurEstevan/Entra21_Class_Relational_Bank_SQLiteStudio_2022/Class_02/01-DDL-Criar-Tabela-Praticantes/README.md

-## 📈 Filtering Practitioners
+## 📈 Creating Practitioner Table

-> Looking for practitioners in the table
+> Creating a practitioner table with its attributes and parameters

 ## 🖼 Demo Image